-This Monthly Monitoring Report (MMR) for the Month of July 2022 provides the background of the Project "Water Conservation of Barani Areas in Khyber Pakhtunkhwa (WCBA KP)", introduction to Client and Consultants of the Project, scope of Consultancy Services, and Deliverables.
+This Report reflects the progress and monitoring activities of the Project "Water Conservation of Barani Areas in Khyber Pakhtunkhwa (WCBA KP)", it includes, introduction to Client and Consultants of the Project, scope of Consultancy Services, and Deliverables.
 All these details are covered in different chapters.
-The MMR comprises of 4 Chapters along with annexures provided at the end of the report.
+The MMR for October 2022 is comprised of 4 Chapters along with annexes.